fblpalmeira/pcir_test/README.md

 This study used in the example assessed wildlife value orientations, management action acceptability, and wildlife-associated recreation behaviors in six western states in US.
 We used data for the state of Alaska on a series of items dealing with bear management.
 Subjects were then asked to rate the acceptability of five different management responses (e.g., leave the bear alone, capture and destroy the bear)(Table 1).

-**Table 1.** Alaskan Respondents’ Ratings of Acceptability of “Leave the Bear Alone”.
+**Table 1.** Alaskan respondents’ ratings of acceptability of “Leave the bear alone”.

 | Response scale |  Scoring  | Frequency  |  Percent |
 | -------------- | --------- | ---------- | -------- |